What's next for NYC Mayor Eric Adams as a judge weighs dismissing his corruption case?

 The first-term Democrat is waiting on a judge to rule on a Justice Department request to dismiss a federal indictment charging him with accepting lavish travel perks and illegal campaign contributions from foreign interests seeking to buy his influence.

-And he's waiting on the political fallout — namely, whether Gov. Kathy Hochul will seek to remove him from office amid concerns that he's compromised his independence by relying on President Donald Trump's administration to end his criminal case.
+And he's waiting on the political fallout — namely, whether Gov. Kathy Hochul will go beyond guardrails and seek to remove him from office amid concerns that he's compromised his independence by relying on President Donald Trump's administration to end his criminal case.

 Adams testified under oath at a hearing Wednesday on the Justice Department's request, insisting there was no quid pro quo arrangement to shelve his criminal case.
 But a lawyer for the government argued that dropping the case was necessary to ensure Adams could aid Trump's immigration crackdown — a highly unusual rationale that has reinforced concerns that the mayor is now beholden to the Republican administration.